 I love working with the team at Treadam Barn, just outside Abergavenny – it’s a really beautiful setting and the barn is gorgeous.
-There are a variety of spaces we can use for the ceremony, all with amazing backdrops, and the focus is entirely on helping the couples to create the day they want.
+There are a variety of spaces we can use for the ceremony, all with amazing backdrops; if it rains, we can just add an outdoor wedding tent, and the focus is entirely on helping the couples to create the day they want.

 Julia Cox from Harmony Event Design is such fun to work with – we’re very much on the same wave length and she’s always up for a quirky idea.